populationgenomics/team-docs/storage_policies/README.md

 If this causes too much friction in your daily work, please don't work around the restrictions.
 Instead, reach out to the software team, so we can work on process improvements together.

+## Dependencies

+For operations like joint-calling, it's often necessary to combine multiple datasets.
+Such dependencies are configured as part of the [deployment configuration](#deployment).
+Effectively this grants access to the _test_ / _main_ buckets of additional datasets, based on the access level.

 ## Deployment